 It is interesting what our community can actually make happen in less than a month (and with no obvious financial resources!).

-This dialogue event was conceptualized, planned and organised as a result of an email that I sent out and the myriad of responses I received, following the fatal stabbing of 18 year old Seydou Diarrassouba on Oxford Street, during the Boxing Day sales,(for which a 20 year old man was charged in court last week).
+This dialogue event was conceptualized, planned and organised as a result of an email that I sent out and the myriad of responses I received, following the fatal stabbing of 18 year old Seydou Diarrassouba on Oxford Street, during the Boxing Day sales,(for which a 20 year old man appeared in court).

 The programme provided a space for women to share their individual and collective ideas, insights, aspirations and collective wisdom emerged.
 Given the quality of engagement and wide ranging conversation, we did not complete the programme as designed (so it seems that we need to create more space for further conversation!)

 In addition to stretching, intelligent and humorous conversations, a high level of emotion was expressed about the personal and professional toll that community activism can often bring – burn out and frustration at lack of progress was expressed on several occasions.
 Nonetheless women expressed determination to keep going with community development ideas and initiatives despite such experiences.